-New and existing restaurants can both benefit from an SBA loan.
-Here at SBA7a.Loans, we specialize in helping food service businesses find the funding they need for real estate, equipment , working capital, and more.
+New and existing restaurants can benefit from an SBA loan.
+Find the funding you need, whether it's for real estate, equipment, working capital, or a variety of other uses.

 Using the SBA 7(a) for a Motel

 When you’re looking for an SBA lender, it’s important to find one who specializes in motels.
-Motels have unique underwriting procedures.
-Because they're often seen as high-risk, make sure you’re getting the best possible loan terms from your SBA lender.
+Motels have unique underwriting procedures, as they're often seen as high-risk.
+Ensure you’re getting the best possible terms from your SBA lender.